jcarlos-prieto/niliBOX/resources/API.md

 The USB subsystem handles the USB devices.

 This subsystem provides two type of functions:
 - Functions with name starting by *USB_*: These functions provide a wrapper to the *lbusb* API.
 It is assumed that you are familiar with this API.
-For a reference to the *libusb* API, please consult the API [here](https://libusb.sourceforge.io/api-1.0/libusb_api.html)
+For a reference to the *libusb* API, please consult it [here](https://libusb.sourceforge.io/api-1.0/libusb_api.html)
 - Functions with name starting by *USBDevice_*: These functions provide a simple high level interface to the SUB devices.

 Every USB device can be identified in 3 different ways: